 How to Plan a Trip to Leh Ladakh in March

-I will break this article in three parts.
-I will begin with sharing a few important tips that will be helpful in planning your trip overall.
-Then I will share an example of an itinerary that you can follow in Ladakh; followed by a few advantages and disadvantages of being in Ladakh in the month of March.
+I will break the information into three parts.
+I will begin by sharing a few important tips that will be helpful in planning your trip overall.
+Then I will share an example of an itinerary that you can follow in Ladakh followed by a few advantages and disadvantages of being in Ladakh in the month of March.

-It has happened in the past that Srinagar Leh highway was declared open in March itself.
-Most recent was in the year of 2018 when it did not snow much anywhere across Himalayas.
-As a result, BRO was able to clear the highway much sooner than expected and vehicles started to ply in last week of March itself.
-This however is extremely rare.
-Even in 2018, authorities declared the road closed again soon after; and then it was reopened only in the month of April.
+It has happened in the past that the Srinagar Leh highway was declared open in March itself when it did not snow much anywhere across the Himalayas.
+As a result, BRO was able to clear the highway much sooner than expected.

 Manali Leh Highway in March